 The brand vision is aspirational and authentic.
-HHH describes itself as a “lifestyle brand that brings beauty and joy to everyday rituals” which it delivers through high quality accoutrements such as sheets and bathrobes.
+HHH describes itself as a “lifestyle brand that brings beauty and joy to everyday rituals” which it delivers through high-quality accoutrements such as sheets and bathrobes.
 Although customers may not attend an outdoor picnic complete with china and tea sandwiches, as many photos suggest, a customer may realistically wear a Nap Dress on a walk outside with friends.
-All of this is credit to Nell Diamond’s strong conviction in her own personal aesthetic.
+All of this is a credit to Nell Diamond’s strong conviction in her own personal aesthetic.
 The product line and color offerings are tightly curated and adhere to the brand’s ultra-feminine image.
 It would have been easy to create a Nap Dress in every color and try to appeal to everybody, but Diamond stuck to one unified creative vision.

 Hill House Home is a model for any DTC brand looking to create the right mix of content, commerce, and community.
 Here are the four key takeaways for other DTC brands:

 - Content: Recruit customers to market your product for you and allow them to feel part of the brand by championing their content

 - Commerce: Adapt when necessary and let your customer guide you instead of trying to guide your customer

 - Community: Create buzz around product launches through innovative production models and the scarcity effect